amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

 ## Install latest version of StackState 6.x

-Only the latest version of StackState 6.x has a backup format that contains all configuration in a format that is compatible with SUSE Observability.
+Only the latest version of StackState 6.x has a configuration backup that contains all configuration in a format that is compatible with SUSE Observability.
 Please make sure you have the latest version installed by running `helm list --namespace stackstate` (use the namespace where StackState is installed):

 * Helm chart version should be `1.12.0`
 * Application version should be `6.0.0-snapshot.20241023094532-stackstate-6.x-7be52ad`